Tukie/P4_Fullstack/README.md

 1. An inequality filter can be applied to at most one property
 2. A property with en inequality filter must be sorted first

-There are two possible solutions:

-1. One solution is by using ndb.ComputedProperty and repeated attribute as described in [stackoverflow][7]: `sessionTypeAndStartTime = ndb.ComputedProperty(lambda self: [self.typeOfSession, self.startDateTime], repeated=True)`
+The solution is:
-2. Since in my implementation startTime is included in startTimeDate (see my design choices), I cannot easly utilize the first solution.
-Thus, I iterate the query results from typeOfSession != Workshop and check if the time less than seven pm.
+By iterating the query results from typeOfSession != Workshop and check if the time less than seven pm.
 My solution is implemented in endpoint: `getSessionNoWshopUptoSevenPM()`

+Note in case of equality filters, we can use ndb.ComputedProperty as described in [stackoverflow][7]: `sessionTypeAndStartTime = ndb.ComputedProperty(lambda self: [self.typeOfSession, self.startDateTime], repeated=True)`
 ## Task 4 Feature Speaker
 Using task queue to implement this feature.
 The task queue runs after storing the Session data in the function of `_createSessionObject`